 In 2013 she was appointed by the Law Society of England & Wales as their lead expert on an EU Expert Group examining whether differences in insurance law across the EU present obstacles to trade.

-Other noteworthy experience includes advising:
+Other noteworthy experience:

 - GBP130m: Acting for a multinational energy company on a claims against its insurers following damage to its processing plant in the Gulf Region.